 Again, a pontoon or deck boat are both great for water activities.
 They're both so incredibly versatile that you'll have the opportunity to indulge your inner fisherman, water skier or whatever water-based daredevil dwells deep within your soul.

 Pontoon boats are sturdy vessels for fishing.
 While the waves rock back and forth, you'll feel stable on the flat deck above.
 As noted above, they're plenty spacious and have those ever-useful square railings for attaching your fishing poles and what-not.

 Thanks to the pontoon's spacious layout and railings, you'll more easily be able to bring along smaller watercraft like paddleboards and kayaks for a variety of excursions.

-And pontoons are even able to tow tubes and water skiers with enough speed for a fun outing.
-Another huge plus is that they're excellent for families with younger children, as that aforementioned width and stability makes them fun for even toddlers to run around on when stationary.
+Pontoons are even able to tow tubes and water skiers with enough speed for a fun outing.
+Another huge plus is that they're excellent for families with younger children, as that aforementioned width and stability make them fun for even toddlers to run around on when stationary.
 Let those kids stretch their legs on a long day out, and they'll find boating much more enjoyable!